opencv/opencv/modules/ml/doc/gradient_boosted_trees.rst

 GBT training parameters.

-The structure contains parameters for each sigle decision tree in the ensemble, as well as the whole model characteristics.
+The structure contains parameters for each single decision tree in the ensemble, as well as the whole model characteristics.
 The structure is derived from :ocv:class:`CvDTreeParams` but not all of the decision tree parameters are supported: cross-validation, pruning, and class priorities are not used.